Tyga: 2011–2012: Careless World: Rise of the Last King

-Tyga's sixth single, "Do My Dance" which features 2 Chainz was released on October 2, 2012, and peaked at No. 79 on the Billboard Hot 100.
-He has released various mixtapes such as well-acclaimed #BitchImTheShit and Well Done 3.
+For the remainder of that year, Tyga made several guest appearances on other singles, most notably on the Billboard Hot 100 entries "Snitches Ain't…" by YG, "Ayy Ladies" by Travis Porter, and "Get Low" by Waka Flocka Flame.
+In August, he released the mixtape Well Done 3, which spawned by the single "Do My Dance" (featuring 2 Chainz).
+The song peaked at number 79 on the Billboard Hot 100.

-That year Tyga also produced and co-directed (with Justice Young) a multi-AVN Award-nominated crossover adult film, Rack City: The XXX Movie, which starred Skin Diamond, Jada Fire, Ice La Fox, Sophie Dee, Lexington Steele, Kristina Rose, London Keyes and Daisy Marie.
+Also that year, Tyga also produced and co-directed (with Justice Young) a multi-AVN Award-nominated crossover adult film, Rack City: The XXX Movie, which starred Skin Diamond, Jada Fire, Ice La Fox, Sophie Dee, Lexington Steele, Kristina Rose, London Keyes and Daisy Marie.
 He also signed the soundtrack, which includes the hits "Rack City" and "Faded" together with several original songs, and he appeared in the film in a non-sex role.

 2012–2013: Hotel California

 Tyga's third studio album, Hotel California, was released on April 9, 2013.
 The first single, "Dope", was released on December 25.
 The sported a feature from rapper Rick Ross.
 Before the single dropped Tyga released a nine-track mixtape under the name 187.
 187 the mixtape was released on November 30, 2012.
 It features remixes to songs such as 2 Chainz's "I'm Different", Meek Mill's "Young & Gettin' It" and GOOD Music's "Clique", among others and new material.
 On episode three of Tyga's tour vlog Tyga confirmed four features on the upcoming album, including Rick Ross, Nicki Minaj, Chris Brown, and Wiz Khalifa.
 Tyga performed at Harvard University's Yardfest in the Spring of 2013, despite opposition from critics who've signed a petition seeking to keep him away over what they call his "violently misogynistic lyrics".
 At this time, Tyga collaborated with singer Sabi on her song "Cali Love".

 Hotel California was released on April 9, 2013.
 The album featured guest appearances from Lil Wayne, Chris Brown, Rick Ross, 2 Chainz, Game, Wiz Khalifa, Future and Jadakiss.
 Along with production by Cool & Dre, D. A. Doman, DJ Mustard, Detail, Mars of 1500 or Nothin', The Olympicks, and SAP among others.
 The album was supported by three official singles — "Dope" which features Rick Ross, "For the Road" featuring Chris Brown, and "Show You" featuring Future, along with the promotional single "Molly".
 The album was met with generally mixed reviews from music critics.
 It also was less successful than his debut album commercially, debuting at number seven on the U.S. Billboard 200 with first-week sales of 54,000 copies in the United States.